zSlyv/platformer-demo/readme.md

 # Platformer demo

 This project is based on a classic 2D videogame (Super mario bros).
-This is still not finished but it's a work in progress.
+Work in progress.

 # Technologies